 The five step recipe for fun:

-- If you have a trip invite please respond.
+1. If you have a trip invite please respond.
 If you want to get added to the invite list, send a mail to john AT windaddict dot com.
+If you get me your contact information it'll make it easier to meet up for dinner, breakfast, and beer.

-- Call Worldwinds at 1-800-793-7471 to schedule your classes (see below) and reserve a board for the weekend.
+3. Call Worldwinds at 1-800-793-7471 to schedule your classes (see below) and reserve a board for the weekend.
 You are responsible for reserving your own board and classes.
 Please tell them that you're with John Knox's group.
+Be sure to show up for your class 15 minutes early.
+Classes are 100% on the water instruction, you can't just sneak in late.

-- Arrange to carpool and share your room.
+4. Arrange to carpool and share your room.
+There is a per-car entry fee to Padre Island National Seashore, and a usage fee for the Bird Island Basin.
+Hint: the annual passes only cost about 2x the 1 time rates.
 Feel free to post comments on the trip post asking for rides, riders, rooms, roommates.

-- Pack your stuff.
+5. Pack your stuff.
 You can check out the suggested packing list here.
-Be sure to read the comments there too.
+Be sure to read the comments there for some good hints.

 2 comments: